JunoJames-JJ/Singleton_MockApiClient/README.md

-ApiClient Login with MockApi to Test
+ApiClient Login with MockApi for testing process

 The code consist of three main components: